 When writing case studies, leads are your audience, and they come first.
 You have to speak directly to what they need from your company, not the other way around.
 This starts by knowing your target audience.

 If you’ve developed buyer personas, leveraging them is a great place to start.
 Develop a case study for each persona to ensure you’re reaching all of your audience segments in a targeted way.
 If you don’t have buyer personas, consider who your target audience is; then, devise a case study for each segment.
-Either way, your case studies should feature clients and scenarios that mimic or mirror in some way the persona or segment you’re targeting and the business challenges they face.
+Either way, your case studies should feature clients and scenarios that are relevant to the persona or segment you’re targeting and the business challenges they face.
 Doing so will make your case studies more relatable.

 Lastly, make sure your case studies are written in language buyers understand.
-Spend some time researching their communication style and cater your writing to that.
-Writing the case study with familiar jargon and terminology will ensure that your message falls where you want it to with your audience, making it all the more likely that your case study will convert marketing qualified leads to clients.
+Spend some time researching their communication style, then cater your writing to that.
+Writing case studies with familiar terminology will ensure that your message falls where you want it to with your audience, making it all the more likely that your case study will convert marketing qualified leads to clients.